Install

 Prerequisites

-RemotiveTopology will run the topology with the help of docker containers that interact with each other.
+RemotiveTopology runs the topology with the help of docker containers that interact with each other.
 Thus, you need Docker.
-We also support Podman as an alternative, simply replace docker
+RemotiveTopology also supports Podman as an alternative, simply replace docker

 with podman